cyclist-org/cyclist/cyclone_artifact_scripts/cyclone.readme.md

-# Artifact for the TACAS Submission 'Cyclone: A Heterogeneous Tool for Checking Infinite Descent'
+# Artifact for the TACAS 2025 Paper 'Cyclone: A Heterogeneous Tool for Checking Infinite Descent'

-This `README.md` file describes the artifact for submission #3251 to TACAS25 Tool Artefacts.
+This `README.md` file describes the accompanying artifact for the TACAS 2025 Tool Paper 'Cyclone: A Heterogeneous Tool for Checking Infinite Descent'.

-The artifact is associated with paper submission #7026 to TACAS25.

 ## Introduction